 Please note that some of our links are affiliate links, which means at no additional cost to you, we will earn a commission if you click through & make a purchase.
 Happy clicking!

-You may recall from previous posts, our 1997 Ford Fourwinds Class C RV Axl Roads started out extremely TEAL and sporting a very interesting (read: not found in nature) wood finish when we brought him home a few years ago.
+You may recall from previous posts, our 1997 Ford Fourwinds Class C RV, Axl Roads, started out extremely TEAL, complete with a very interesting (read: not found in nature) wood finish when we brought him home.

-The RV booth carried the teal & wood theme through the seats and topped it off with a boring whitish-gray table top.
-Here’s a throwback photo of the booth before:
+The RV booth carried that teal-and-wood theme through the seats, topped off with a boring whitish-gray tabletop.

 As the carpet was ready to come up and before the new floor was down, we removed most of the RV booth and table for this remodeling project (even though I wasn’t sure we’d ever see it back together the same again).

-If you are in the middle of a huge RV remodel or are just interested in updating the booth itself, it makes sense to remove as much of it as you.
+If you’re in the middle of a larger RV remodel—or are simply interested in updating the booth itself—it makes sense to remove as much of it as you can.

-First, this will give you more room to work on larger areas like the windows, walls, and floors.
+First, removing the booth gives you more room to work on larger areas like the windows, walls, and floors.

 PRO TIP for Any Disassembly Project

-Make sure you put the screws into a zip-lock bag and mark it with as much detail as possible (ie, left side booth, right side seat, top part back, etc.) with a Sharpie so you can find them later!
+Make sure you put the screws into a zip-lock bag and mark it with as much detail as possible (i.e., left-side booth, right-side seat, top part of back, etc.) with a Sharpie so you can find them later!

 Not things we felt comfortable messing with!